 With the coal infrastructure having been obsolete for decades, it is no wonder that over time the elevators have been dismantled.
-Yet traces have survived in several courtyards around the city.
+Yet traces have survived in several courtyards around the city (and in a couple of stairwells).
 Most often, only the guide rails remain; however, in a few places parts of the winch and pulley mechanisms can also be found.

 In this courtyard, there were elevators on either side servicing both parts of the building.
 The mechanisms, manufactured by Zygmunt Piotrowicz Lwów, had been largely intact (as pictured below) until a few years ago when parts started to go missing.